Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Models Considering Epidemiological Dynamics

 \subsection{Embedding SIR Dynamics into Optimization Modeling}

-In order to embed an epidemiological compartmental model into an optimization model, ODEs are discretized within a time framework $\mathcal{T}$ with discretization unit $\Delta t$ (generally articles segment $\mathcal{T}$ into $|\mathcal{T}|$ many days).
-Equations \eqref{seir-opt-obj} to \eqref{eq: SEIRD variables} represents a unified epidemiological-optimization framework for region and compartment-based, multi-period vaccine allocation.
-The key decision variable $x^{\kappa}$ is related to vaccine supply chain management while $y^{\kappa}$ is related to the number of people in each compartment at each time period for each region (see \eqref{eq: targeted vaccination SEIRD} to \eqref{eq: SEIRD variables}).
+In order to embed a compartmental model into an optimization model, ODEs are discretized within a time horizon $\mathcal{T}$ with discretization unit $\Delta t$ (generally articles segment $\mathcal{T}$ into $|\mathcal{T}|$ many days).
+Equations \eqref{seir-opt-obj} to \eqref{eq: SEIRD variables} represent a unified epidemiological-optimization framework for region and compartment-based, multi-period vaccine allocation.
+The key decision variable $x^{\kappa}$ is related to vaccine supply chain management while $y^{\kappa}$ is related to the number of people in each compartment at each time period for each region (see \eqref{eq: targeted vaccination SEIRD} to~\eqref{eq: SEIRD variables}).